etienne-martin/device-detector-js/README.md

 ## What device-detector-js is able to detect

 The lists below are auto generated and updated from time to time.
 Some of them might not be complete.

-## What Device Detector is able to detect

-The lists below are auto generated and updated from time to time.
-Some of them might not be complete.
 *Last update: 2021/01/08*

 ### List of detected operating systems: